syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Sizer.md

 ## Star column sizer ratio support

-You can customize the ColumnSizer.Star width calculation by setting the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ColumnSizer.html) property which is processed in [GridColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumnSizer.html) class.
-If you want to divide the columns width in different ratio,you need to override the [SetStarWidthForColumns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumnSizer~SetStarWidthForColumns.html) method in `GridColumnSizer` class.
+You can customize the `ColumnSizer.Star` width calculation by writing a custom GridColumnSizer class derived from [GridColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumnSizer.html) and assign it to the `SfDataGrid.ColumnSizer` property.
+You can implement your own logic to divide the column widths in different ratios,by overriding the [SetStarWidthForColumns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumnSizer~SetStarWidthForColumns.html) method in your custom GridColumnSizer class.

-The following code example shows how to add column sizer ratio for columns.
+The following code example shows how to set star sizer ratio for individual columns.

 {% tabs %}
 {% highlight c# %}